Additional help and support

 The North East Autism Society - One to One Sessions for families that have questions or would like to discuss any issues in confidence.
 Sessions take place at Riverside, Howdon and Shiremoor Family Hubs.
 Appointments must be pre-booked by contacting Rebecca Weatherstone on 0191 410 9974 or rebecca.weatherstone@ne-as.org.uk

-Scope - Navigate:parent mentoring The Navigate Service is designed for parents who have a child on the pathway to diagnosis, or who have a child diagnosed with a disability or impairment within the last 12 months.
+Scope - Navigate:parent mentoring - Is designed for parents who have a child on the pathway to diagnosis, or who have a child diagnosed with a disability or impairment within the last 12 months.

 Local (North East)